ajpawlicki/pins/README.md

 * User can click on pins to visit the original link.

 ## Notes
-Built with React, Webpack, and Bootstrap.
+Built with React and Webpack.